louischatriot/nedb/README.md

 **IMPORTANT NOTE**: Please don't submit issues for questions regarding your code.
 Only actual bugs or feature requests will be answered, all others will be closed without comment.
 Also, please follow the <a href="#bug-reporting-guidelines">bug reporting guidelines</a> and check the <a href="https://github.com/louischatriot/nedb/wiki/Change-log" target="_blank">change log</a> before submitting an already fixed bug :)

 ## Support NeDB development
-No time to <a href="#help-out">help out</a>?
+No time to <a href="#pull-requests">help out</a>?
 You can support NeDB development by sending money or bitcoins!

 Money: [![Donate to author](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=louis%2echatriot%40gmail%2ecom&lc=US&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHostedGuest)